Warning: Long, runs to 52 pages.

 Also in Mato Grosso is a shorter type that kills local Indians for food and slow cooks them over a fire on sticks.

-There is yet another group called Morcegos, Cabedullos or Tatus that lives in caves in the ground and is nocturnal.
+There is yet another type called Morcegos, Cabedullos or Tatus that lives in caves in the ground and is nocturnal.
 They have a very highly developed sense of smell that almost seems like a sixth sense.
 The most recent sighting was from Acre in December 1998.

 The Salvaje is a giant bipedal ape 3-5 feet tall that lives in Venezuela.
 Its existence is quite uncertain due to it’s being tied in with the Loy’s Ape, which was nothing more than a hoaxed photo of a spider monkey.